akka/akka/akka-docs/scala/routing.rst

 `article <http://weblogs.java.net/blog/tomwhite/archive/2007/11/consistent_hash.html>`_ gives good insight into how consistent hashing is implemented.

+There is 3 ways to define what data to use for the consistent hash key.

+* You can define ``consistentHashRoute`` of the router to map incoming messages to their consistent hash key.
+This makes the makes the decision transparent for the sender.

+* The messages may implement ``akka.routing.ConsistentHashable``.
+  The key is part of the message and it's convenient to define it together with the message definition.

-The messages sent to a ConsistentHashingRouter must implement ``akka.routing.ConsistentHashable`` or be wrapped in a ``akka.routing.ConsistentHashableEnvelope`` to define what  data to use for the consistent hash key.
-If returning a byte array or String it will be used as is, otherwise the configured :ref:`serializer <serialization-scala>` will be applied to the returned data to create a byte array that will be hashed.
+* The messages can be be wrapped in a ``akka.routing.ConsistentHashingRouter.ConsistentHashableEnvelope`` to define what data to use for the consistent hash key.
+The sender knows the key to use.

+These ways to define the consistent hash key can be use together and at the same time for one router.
+The ``consistentHashRoute`` is tried first.

 Code example: